rmcanany/SolidEdgeHousekeeper/README.md

 *Feedback from users*

 > *This is the Michael Jordan of macros!
 I've tried lots of them.
+This is*
-This is on a whole other level.
+> *on a whole other level.
 Thank you!*

 > *This is going to save me SO MUCH TIME!
 Thank you for sharing!*

 > *Thank you for all your time and effort (...)
-Also thanks a lot for making it open source.
-I constantly reference your code for my own macros, which motivates me to make my projects open source as well.*
+Also thanks a lot for making it*
+> *open source.
+I constantly reference your code for my own macros, which motivates*
+> *me to make my projects open source as well.*

 > *Awesome.
-It looks like you are still overachieving with this app, and I thank you for it.
-If they just figure out how to automate me running Housekeeper, I will be out of a job.
+It looks like you are still overachieving with this app, and I thank*
+> *you for it.
+If they ever figure out how to automate me running Housekeeper, I*
+> *will be out of a job.
 Thank God only I know how to press that "process" button.*

 ## GETTING HELP